 Also, this measure is temperature dependent (and to a lesser extent humidity) and its correct calibration.

-This is where I wanted to get, calibration.
+Here is where I wanted to get: calibration.

-Calibration is what Mark the difference , really, between having correct measurements or not.
+Calibration is what makes the difference, really, between having correct measurements or not.

-Although these sensors are factory calibrated (and I assume, as an act of faith, that the Senseair comes better calibrated), with use this calibration varies.
+Although these sensors are factory calibrated (and I assume, as an act of faith, that the Senseair comes better calibrated), this calibration varies with use and wearing.
 The infrared lamp inside it loses its effectiveness, the scattering detector loses its sensitivity, etc.